Gomove.health

 Diagnostics trending to ~10% of historic cost.
 Intelligence becoming cheaper than ignorance.
 Volume and behavior change, not just pricing.

-Capability Thresholds Have Been Crossed
+Capability Thresholds Crossed

 AI can now reason, summarize, and orchestrate.
 Ambient capture is reliable.
 Integration costs are finally tolerable.